 I asked Kathleen what she believes makes a good loaf and she told me that it’s a beautiful crunchy crust and a lacy, chewy, interior with lots of flavour.
 She likes it more nutty than sour, which is why she hates the term sourdough – because it isn’t so much about the sourness as the depth of flavour – an incredibly complex, multi-layered thing.
 Without the fermentation, the flavour isn’t adjustable which means you just get a flat, one-dimensional taste, but as soon as you have something that’s naturally fermented it brings out all the different complexities in the flavour.
 “It makes something that tastes of the place,” she says, and there isn’t a more perfect definition than that.

-I felt so settled at the table surrounded by what was essentially familiar, a bohemian French atmosphere.
-I wanted to freeze that moment.
-Hold on to that easy laughter and the love, grace and celebration of the life of a baker.
-I didn’t want to leave .. but as I walked back to the car, past the cat, and the hens, stepping over the nasturtiums that tumbled wildly across path I remembered that distance makes the heart long for lost loves and grows fonder in absence.
+I felt so settled at the table, Richard to my left and Kathleen to my right surrounded by what was essentially familiar, a bohemian French atmosphere.
+I wanted to freeze that moment it was so beautiful and hold on to that easy laughter and the love, grace and celebration of the life of a baker.
+As I walked back to the car, past the cat, and the hens, stepping over the nasturtiums that tumbled wildly across the path I remembered that distance makes the heart long for lost loves and grows fonder in absence.
 Returning will be the sweetest part.